|Rare Book & Manuscript Library|

 At a Glance

-The collection is arranged in two series: Series I: Marxist Perspectives Materials, 1971-1992 and Series II: Jacques Marchand Student Activism Materials, 1965-1969.
+The collection is arranged in two series.
 Arrangement within the files represents the organization of the respective donors.

 The collection documents the prehistory, establishment, activities, and dissolution of the short-lived academic journal Marxist Perspectives.
 The collection includes a full run of the journal (1978-1980), correspondence, annotated articles, documentation regarding fundraising, the journal's internal newsletter, and media coverage from other publications.
 The correspondence documents political and practical debates, editorial decisions, submissions, funding, and organizational structure.

 The portions of the collection that had been held by Eric Foner (History Editor), Alice Kessler-Harris (Contributing Editor), and Eugene Lieber (Manuscripts Coordinator/Managing Editor) document the activities of the journal itself from its inception to demise.
 The donation by Jacques Marchand (Publisher) documents the relationships of the magazine contributors before the establishment of the magazine.
 These materials include correspondence, media coverage, and administrative documentation from Marchand's involvement with the Committee on Free Speech at Rutgers University, which defended Professor Eugene Genovese (later the editor of Marxist Perspectives) for controversial remarks he made about the Vietnam War in 1965.
 The collection also contains correspondence and documentation supporting the organization of the Socialist Scholars Conference in 1969.

 Rare Book and Manuscript Library

 This collection is located off-site.
 You will need to request this material at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.